 The methods used in this inventory for Wetlands were consistently employed across the whole reporting period from the base year of 1990 to 2014.
 Similarly as for the other land-use categories, the uncertainty estimation was guided by the Tier 1 methods outlined in 2006 IPCC Guidelines (IPCC 2006) and described in Section 6.4.3.
 It utilized primarily the default uncertainty values as recommended by IPCC (2003, 2006).
-As reported above in chapter 7.3.3, uncertainty estimation was revised for this submission, which applies also to this land use category.
-The following uncertainty values were used: converted land use areas 5%, average growing stock volume in forests prior conversion 8%, average biomass stock in cropland and grassland prior conversion 75%, biomass carbon stock after land-use conversion 75%, average amount of standing deadwood 27%, average amount of lying deadwood 20%, carbon fraction of dry woody matter 7%, and average above-ground to below-ground biomass ratio R (root-shoot-ratio) 68%.
+The following uncertainty values were used: converted land use areas 5%, average growing stock volume in forests prior conversion 8%, average biomass stock in cropland and grassland prior conversion 75%, biomass carbon stock after land-use conversion 75%, average amount of standing deadwood 27%, average amount of lying deadwood 20%, carbon fraction of dry woody matter 7%, and average aboveground to below-ground biomass ratio R (root-shoot-ratio) 68%.
 The uncertainty applicable to BCEF was 22%, which was derived from the work of Lehtonen et al. (2007).